“I’m so glad I went down that track,” Sandra* says. There’s not a moment Sandra has regretted calling Wesley Mission.

 Sandra says she’s still working on forgiving herself.
 But she’s on the journey and for the first time, she’s found peace from her past trauma and mistakes.

 “I have to forgive myself eventually.
 It’s pretty confronting for someone who’s helped people their whole lives.
 To think that I just did that, just shows my addiction.
 That’s all I thought about when I was saw the money – I was gambling.
 I almost separated myself from the people that I love.
 That’s how it was for me.”

-Sandra has now surrounded herself with the right circle of people – Rhonda, her lawyer from Wesley Community Legal Service, Heather, Wesley Community Legal Service Paralegal, Fiona, Wesley Financial Counselling and her mental health support specialists.
+Sandra has now surrounded herself with the right circle of people – Fiona, Wesley Financial Counselling and her mental health support specialists.

 “Wesley Mission and all my counsellors and psychologists, I want to thank them for believing in me and making me realise that this is an addiction and I’m not a terrible person,” she says.

-Rhonda and Heather live and breathe Wesley Mission’s vision to support the whole person and assist all their needs.
-Since meeting Sandra, Rhonda, Heather and Fiona have provided her with more than just legal support.
-They’ve connected Sandra to a psychologist and they all offer a listening ear for whenever Sandra needs it.
+Since meeting Fiona it has provided her with more than just support.
+Fiona connected Sandra to a psychologist and they all offer a listening ear for whenever Sandra needs it.